 A year following graduate school, she accepted a position as a women’s studies administrator at a large state university; she survived seven years in this role.
 In a period of career crisis, she took to writing murder mysteries, though she has thus far resisted the temptation to kill off her personal enemies in fictional form.
 She is not making any promises about the future.

-In her spare time, Borton gardens, throws pots, and studies aikido—all of them with limited success.
+In her spare time, Borton gardens and studies aikido—both of them with limited success.
 Borton assumes that these activities, none of them recommended for the spatially challenged, will keep her humble.
 She is also a Healing Touch for Animals practitioner.